austindatamanagement/SpringbootTomcatADWC/LabGuide400.md

 - Change the following paramerters in WebController.java:

     .
-Service name: Your Service name./
+Service name: Your Service name .
     .
-TNS_ADMIN: Path of the TNS_ADMIN that you have set. /
+TNS_ADMIN: Path of the TNS_ADMIN that you have set .
     .
-User: username/
+User: username .
     .
-Password: Password/
+Password: Password .

     ![](images/SpringbootWebApp/parameters.png)